mhchofficial/InstagramDownloader/README.md

 # InstagramDownloader
+Instagram downloader (story, reels, posts) for private and public accounts

-ig downloader with kotlin and compose via webview login
+ kotlin and compose via webview login

 this application work instagram Public Api and use User cookies